-Protocol Additional to the Agreement between the Republic of Seychelles and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons
+Protocol Additional to the Agreement between the Republic of Palau and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons

-1. The text of the Protocol Additional to the Agreement1 between the Republic of Seychelles and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons is reproduced in the Annex to this document for the information of all Members.
-The Board of Governors approved the Protocol Additional on 18 March 2003.
-It was signed on 29 March 2004 in Windhoek and on 7 April 2004 in Vienna.
+1. The text of the Protocol Additional to the Agreement between the Republic of Palau and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons1 is reproduced in this document for the information of all Members.
+The Board of Governors approved the Additional Protocol on 1 March 2005.
+It was signed on 10 May 2005 in New York and 13 May 2005 in Vienna.

-2. Pursuant to Article 17 of the Protocol Additional, the Protocol entered into force on 13 October 2004, the date on which the Agency received from the Republic of Seychelles written notification that the Republic of Seychelles's statutory and/or constitutional requirements for entry into force had been met.
+2. Pursuant to Article 17 of the Additional Protocol, the Protocol entered into force on 13 May 2005, upon signature by the representatives of Palau and the Agency.

-1 Reproduced in document INFCIRC/635
+1 Reproduced in document INFCIRC/650.